iSHARES ETFs: HELPING YOU MEET ANY GOAL

 A Market Counterparty is any person who is either:

-Each investor has a different story, and we are steadfast partners to our clients in the Dubai because we listen to every one of them.
+Each investor has a different story, and we are steadfast partners to our clients in Dubai because we listen to every one of them.
 Our full range of funds is one way we’re helping more investors build solid financial futures.

 Capital at risk.
 The value of investments and the income from them can fall as well as rise and are not guaranteed.
 Investors may not get back the amount originally invested.